Inhumanity96/Dystopia-App/README.md

 Documentation by INhumanity_arts

 ''''
-I Added a couple of New funtions and Global variables to help in coding (1) Music.shuffle()
+FEATURES
+(1) Auto Music shuffle
 	This shuffles a selected music playlist (dictionary).
-It is in the Music singleton
+It is in the Music singleton and uses the shuffle( function)

 (2)Globals.comicbook[1]
 	This is a shortcut for calling the comicbook scenes. use the change_scene_to(load(...INSERT ...)) to call it.